 We’ve talked about roasting venison before – so you know it’s not my FAVORITE cooking method.
 The main reason why, is that I’ve never been a huge roast fan, whether it’s beef, pork, or venison.
-What I’ve come to realize over the years, is that a roast is less about the meat itself, and more about how you dress the finished product: au jus, gravy, horseradish, etc.
+What I’ve come to realize over the years, is that a roast is less about the meat itself, and more … Continue reading “Rotisserie Venison – the nearly foolproof way to roast venison”

 I hate cooking roast venison (or even beef for that matter).
 As a roast in the oven that is.
 I always overcook them.
 Or they end up as flavorless blobs of meat.
 I know, that’s why gravy was invented.
 It’s really a matter of more practice, but you know how it goes – if something doesn’t … Continue reading “How to Cook Venison Sous Vide for a Perfect Roast”

 When field dressing a deer, you are going to need to make some important decisions: what parts to take, and what to leave behind.
 Hunters can debate for hours over what they think is worthwhile, but I think many will agree, you MUST take the heart and the liver.
 Here, we’ll focus on the heart.